RadicalLab/call/call.md

 <h3>Papers and Panels </h3>

 For paper proposals please submit an abstract of 250-words.
-For panel proposals briefly outline the topic of your discussion, your suggested panel members and provide a short statement on the relevance of the panel to the conference themes (word count: 250 max).
+For panel proposals briefly outline the topic of your discussion, and your suggested panel members and provide a short statement on the relevance of the panel to the conference themes (word count: 250 max).
 Please also provide an additional 50-word biographical statement.

 <h3>Creative Practices and Performances </h3>

-Proposed events or interventions could include readings, music, sonic art, digital art, dance, audio-visual, multimedia and other artistic performances.
+Proposed events or interventions could include readings, music, sonic art, digital art, dance, audio-visual, multimedia, and other artistic performances.
 Proposals should be roughly 2 pages in length.
-Page 1 should provide description of the performance along with links to any supporting multimedia materials.
+Page 1 should provide a description of the performance along with links to any supporting multimedia materials.
 Page 2 should provide a detailed technical overview that clearly states what equipment you need from us and what you can provide yourself.
 Proposals will be assessed for technical feasibility.
 For a full overview of the venue’s technical specifications see here: https://bit.ly/rhltechspecdoc

 <h4>Please adhere to the following structure: </h4>

 Page 1: Title; Type/Media; Duration (if any); Artist Bio (include weblinks if available); Performance Notes; Description of Piece; Links to Supporting Materials (video/audio recordings & text/image documentation).

 Page 2: Technical Overview; List of Equipment to be provided by the artist; List of Equipment to be provided by the venue.